With homes selling like hotcakes right now, could 2021 be the year you make the big move?

 With so much to think about in terms of your finances, it may be worth seeking help from an independent mortgage broker who can help you do the maths.
 This can be particularly helpful if you are both selling and buying.

-Decide whether to buy and sell at the same time
+2. Should I buy and sell at the same time?

 The alternative is to rent for a period while you sell, but before going down this route, you need to weigh up the pros and cons.